Church of the Messiah, Richmond: History

-It was under the first rector, Rev. Samuel Hazlehurst, the church came to serve an industrial landscape.
+It was under the first rector,the Rev. Samuel Hazlehurst, the church came to serve an industrial landscape.
 Two blocks east of the church were the Reading Railroad Coal Wharves on the Delaware River and one block west was Aramingo Canal.
 Also in the immediate vicinity were John T. Lewis & Brothers Lead Works, Jefferson Flint Glass Works, Port Richmond Drain Pipe Works, and Philadelphia Foraging Works.
 And nearby was William Cramp & Sons Shipbuilding Company, the leading shipbuilder in the United States during the nineteenth century.
 The church grew through its early years.
 In 1870 the church expanded its property with the purchase of a lot on the northwest side from Bernard O'Rourke.
 In 1892, the church commissioned an addition by the firm of Hazlehurst & Huckel.
 The firm designed a three-story parish house immediately north of the church of brick with a brown freestone front.
 The same Trentonian brown freestone composes the older section and works well to blend the addition into the original church building.
 The cornerstone was laid on April 31, 1892.
 The building measuring twenty-nine feet by sixty-four feet included a gymnasium on the first floor, classrooms on the second floor, and an auditorium on the third floor.
 The building was erected at a total cost of $10,500.
 Also in 1892, $3,000 was spent to improve the property according to Hazlehurst & Huckel's plans.
 This included the installation of a new organ.